addap/master-thesis/documents/Readme.md

 ### Multi-Threading

-Since some safety concerns only arise because Eio supports multiple threads (otherwise CQS would be unneeded and promises could be a lot simpler), we also want to support multi-threading in our case study.
+Some safety concerns only arise because Eio supports multiple threads, otherwise CQS would be unneeded and promises could be a lot simpler.
+Therefore, we also want to support multi-threading in our case study.
-Thread-safety concerns and how multi-threading is used in Eio is detailed [here](./eio-thread-safety.md)
+Thread-safety concerns and how multi-threading is used in Eio is detailed in [eio-thread-safety.md](./eio-thread-safety.md).

 Hazel has no multi-threading support and only basic support for invariants.
-For verifying the thread-safety of functions we need both.
-We describe how to use invariants [here](./hazel-invariants.md).
+To verify the thread-safety of functions we need both.
+We describe how to use invariants in [hazel-invariants.md](./hazel-invariants.md).

 Hazel with multi-threading support could be achieved in two ways.
 First, heaplang already has support for multi-threading so we could add support for effects to heaplang and the standard Iris program logic.
 This would entail changing the language, operational semantics and the definition of WP.
-But the existence of other features like prophecy variables and later credits complicate the matter as they could interact with effects.
+But the existence of other features like prophecy variables and later credits complicate the matter as they could interact with effects so we decided against this approach.

-To avoid this we decided to change the Hazel language instead.
+Instead, we decided to change the Hazel language.
-This should only entail adding `fork` and `cmpxchg` primitive operations to the language and proving their reasoning rules.
-The soundness proof of EWP would also need to be updated, but since effects and multi-threading are orthogonal (forking a new thread asserts that it obeys the empty protocol), the necessary changes should be analogous to the soundness proof of heaplang.
-This is currently work in progress and will be described in more detail [here](./hazel-multithreading.md).
+This is described in more detail in [hazel-multithreading.md](./hazel-multithreading.md).

 ### Cancellation Contexts